cykl/infoqscraper/README.md

 * download the resources (video, audio track, slides)
 * build a movie including the slides and the audio track from the resources

-Only Python 2.6 or later is currently supported since PIL is not yet available for Python 3.
+Only Python 2.6 or later is currently supported.

 # Install